-We recognised a €35m (2020: €20m loss) pre-tax actuarial loss on our defined benefit pension scheme in the Statement of Comprehensive Income.
+We recognised a €0m (2021: €35m loss) pre-tax actuarial loss on our defined benefit pension scheme in the Statement of Comprehensive Income.
 This was primarily due to assumption changes (an increase to both the inflation and the pension increase assumptions) offset by improved asset returns and an increase in the discount rate used to value the future pension liabilities.

-We also recognised a €34m (2020: €nil) pre-tax settlement gain in the income statement due to an Enhanced Transfer Value ('ETV') exercise in our defined benefit pension scheme.
-A number of deferred members of the pension scheme availed of the ETV offer and left the scheme.
+In 2021 we recognised a €34m pre-tax settlement gain in the income statement due to an Enhanced Transfer Value ('ETV') exercise in our defined benefit pension scheme.
+A number of deferred members of the pension scheme availed of the ETV offer and left the scheme during 2021.